mmistakes/so-simple-theme/events/stancon2019Cambridge/index.md

 <h3> Scholarships</h3>
  Please make your request [here](https://forms.gle/wgT5uiDsDFb8mhFBA) by the May 1, 2019 deadline.

+<h3>Sponsorships</h3>

+We have bronze, silver, gold and platinum level sponsorships.
+Funds will go to scholarships and supporting Stan.
+The registration payment page has details or contact stanConCambridge@mc-stan.org for other arrangements.

 <h3>Registration</h3>
 Registration is [here](https://docs.google.com/forms/d/e/1FAIpQLSdQXVS0wAyBI4GuXyC3iUyKeJDUKiRcdsoZeTvPP8av5USj1A/viewform?usp=sf_link) Pricing is £100 for Students, £275 for Junior Academics/Startups and £350 for Senior Academics/Industry.
 Prices go up 50% May 15, 2019.